iutzeler/skwdro/doc/wilds.rst

 .. image:: assets/wilds/train_wilds.png

-Notice how the overfitting behaviour changes substantially with the robustness radius.
+Notice how the overfitting behaviour changes substantially with the robustness radius :math:`\rho`.

-* For small values of :math:`\rho`, the accuracy raises in the first hundred iterations, and then goes down as the training procedure overfits the training set in the long run.
+* For small values of :math:`\rho`, the accuracy raises in the first hundred iterations, and then goes down as the training procedure overfits the training set.
-* In contrast for higher values of the radius, the accuracy raises steadily.
-The training loss (measured as the WDRO dual objective described in `this tutorial <why_skwdro>`__) is higher, displaying its more pessimistic nature.
+* In contrast, for higher values of :math:`\rho`, the accuracy raises steadily.
+The training loss is higher, displaying its more pessimistic nature.

+..
 As a followup on

+As a side-result,
-`the explanations we give on the lambda optimisation landscape <examples/Study/plot_lambda_landscape.html>`__, one may study the results of the :math:`\lambda` optimisation depending on the chosen radius, and how much it changes.
-This way we may deduce how much importance we give to its optimisation.
+one may study the results of the :math:`\lambda` optimisation depending on the chosen radius, and how much it changes.
+This way we may deduce how much importance we give to its optimisation (recall the
+`experiments on lambda optimisation landscape <examples/Study/plot_lambda_landscape.html>`__).

 .. code-block:: console
    :caption: See how much lambda varies depending on the problem studied.